glassroom/heinsen_routing/README.md

 Our draft paper is typeset with the ACL conference's LaTeX template, for no other reason than we find its two-column format, with fewer words per line, easier to read.

+We briefly considered submitting this work to an academic conference, but by the time we had finished running experiments on academic datasets, documenting and writing up the results in a paper, and removing all traces of internal code, the deadline for NIPS had already passed and we didn't want to wait until ICML.
+We decided to post everything here and let the work speak for itself.

 Finally, we have tested our code only on Ubuntu Linux 18.04 with Python 3.6+.

 ## Citing